Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Overview of the multilevel de Rham sequence

-Using the partitioning of $\cT^h$ and viewing each agglomerate $T \in \cT^H$ as a collection of fine facets, an intersection procedure (see \cite[section 1.9]{VassilevskiMG}) over these collections provides the coarse facets as sets of fine facets (see \cref{fig:facest}), which can be consistently interpreted as interface surfaces between coarse elements.
-Further viewing the obtained coarse facets as collections of fine edges, their intersection identifies coarse edges as sets of fine edges.
-Finally, the intersection of coarse edges in terms of fine vertices identifies the coarse vertices.
-Coarse facets and edges additionally carry information about the orientation of their constituting fine entities.
+Coarse facets and edges additionally carry information about the orientation of their constituting fine entities; see \Cref{fig:facets}.
 Such a set of fine-scale orientations for a coarse entity represents the orientation of that coarse entity.
-More precisely, these are $+1$ and $-1$ data entries in the agglomerated topology relating each coarse entity to its comprising fine-scale ones, respectively representing the preservation or the reversion of the original orientation of the fine entity within the coarse-scale one, so that each agglomerated entity has a consistent orientation.
-For example, a coarse facet $F$ has an associated vector of $+1$ and $-1$, denoted by $\bvarphi^F$, that based on the orientation of the constituting fine facets devises a consistent orientation for $F$, so that the normal vector to $F$ points everywhere from one of its adjacent agglomerates to the other, e.g., from $T_1$ to $T_2$ in \cref{fig:facest}.
+More precisely, these are $+1$ and $-1$ data entries in the agglomerated topology relating each coarse entity to its comprising fine-scale ones, respectively representing the preservation or the reversal of the original orientation of the fine entity within the coarse-scale one, so that each agglomerated entity has a consistent orientation.
+For example, a coarse facet $F$ has an associated vector of $+1$ and $-1$, denoted by $\bvarphi^F$, that based on the orientation of the constituting fine facets devises a consistent orientation for $F$, so that the normal vector to $F$ points everywhere from one of its adjacent agglomerates to the other, e.g., from $T_1$ to $T_2$ in \Cref{fig:facets}.
+Following the example in \Cref{fig:facets}, for the coarse facet $F$ to be oriented so that its normal vector consistently points from $T_1$ to $T_2$, one has $\bvarphi^F = [-1, +1, -1]$, indicating that the orientations of the first and third constituting fine facets are flipped while the orientation of the second one is preserved.

 Finally, coarse entities associated with the domain boundary, or portions of it, are identified, thus allowing to track boundary dofs and apply boundary conditions on coarse levels.